jennl97/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions hold data about a user.
+The reason usually is for data perserverance.
+This allows a user to manuver through a web app without having to log in every time there is a change - such as moving between pages or posts.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt uses an algorithm to hash the password.
+This algorithm hashes the password multiple times as well as adds salt to the hashed password.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt adds time to the hash which creates the KDF (key derivation function).
+This KDF is what slows down the attackers.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of a JWT are the: header.payload.signature.

 ## Minimum Viable Product